 On April 7, 2021, the Virginia General Assembly voted to approve amendments proposed by Gov. Ralph Northam that made the adult-use legalization law take effect on July 1, 2021.

 After covering regulatory costs, cannabis tax revenue will be allocated to pre-K education for at-risk children (40%); a Cannabis Equity Reinvestment Fund (30%); substance abuse treatment and prevention (25%); and public health programs (5%).
-Sales are scheduled to begin in January 2024, but the legislature could speed up — or stall — implementation.
+Sales are scheduled to begin in January 2024.
+However, most of the details of licensing, regulation, and taxation require reenactment, and the legislature could speed up — or stall — implementation and could also revise the tax rates and revenue distribution.

 Connecticut (pop.
 3.6 million) | Tax rate: THC-based excise tax: $0.00625 per milligram of THC in flower cannabis; $0.0275/mg of THC in edibles; $0.009 /mg of THC in other cannabis products; 6.35% standard sales tax; 3% tax to the municipality where the sales occurred